-AOI Tool Resilience Report
+Guides and Help for the AOI Tool for the Resilience Report

 The nation’s transportation systems are facing significant threats from the impacts of climate change, in particular from increasing heat, coastal flooding and sea level rise, and heavy precipitation.
 To protect against the most severe impacts of climate change, data regarding future conditions and climate extremes must be incorporated into the transportation planning, design, and construction process.
 The goal of this project was to build a tool to mainstream such data and information into the transportation planning process.